MissSushi/MissSushi/README.md

 <h1 align="center">Hi 👋, I'm Melanie Six</h1>
 <h3 align="center">What I particularly like about web development is the combination
-from creativity, technology and the possibility through my code To create solutions that support people in their everyday lives.</h3>
+from creativity, technology and the possibility through my code to create solutions that support people in their everyday lives.</h3>

 - 🔭 I’m currently working on [react-online-shop](https://github.com/MissSushi/react-online-shop)